Never Never (Korn song)

 "Never Never" is the lead single from American nu metal band Korn's eleventh studio album, The Paradigm Shift.
-The band's first single with cofounding guitarist Brian "Head" Welch since 2004, it became their first number one on the Mainstream Rock Songs chart.
+The band's first single with cofounding guitarist Brian "Head" Welch since 2004, it became their first number one on the Billboard Mainstream Rock chart.

 Background and composition

 "It's a relationship song," said Jonathan Davis.
 "You go through that shit and you get hurt so bad.
 Then you think, 'It's not worth it anymore.
 I'm not going to fucking love again.'
 You experience so many pressures to be a good dad, a good husband, a good lover, or whatever.
 Being in a relationship is a lot of work."

 Release

-Released to alternative, active rock and heritage rock radio on August 12, 2013, the single was made available for purchase through Amazon MP3 on August 20, 2013.
+Released to alternative, active rock, and heritage rock radio on August 12, 2013, the single was made available for purchase digitally on August 20, 2013.

 "We just got our first No.1 single," marvelled Jonathan Davis.
 "It's amazing that, after twenty years, we're still putting out shit that people like."